Rbara00/Rob-Bara-College-Coding-Portfolio/README.md

 A work in Progress College Portfolio of Rob L. Bara which demonstrates the growth and understanding of programming knowledge Currently consisting of:

--C programming Labs
+-Introduction to C programming Labs

 -Digital Circuit Design Verilog Lab reports

--A MATLAB final project

--Processors Systems Lab reports
+-Processors Systems Lab reports (Assembly and C)

+-Embedded Systems Design Lab reports using Vivado and SDK (C, FreeRTOS, Verilog)

+-A MATLAB Hangman final project from Engineering Analysis

 -Two Analogue Electric Circuits Final Projects with the help of MATLAB and Multisim

--Signals Computer Assignments written in MATLAB
+-Signals and Systems:Continuous & Discrete-Computer Assignments written in MATLAB